oberrow/Config/README.md

 # Config
+Was coded using the msvc compiler in c++20
 ## How To Use
 1. Download the latest version of the static libary and the Config.hpp file from Config/Config.hpp
 2. Link against that in the project you want to use (you need to do this differently for different compilers but it might not work on other compilers)